 What Do You Plan to Do on the Water

 There are so many choices on the market that you can practically customize to your kayaking experience.
 Many offer features that allow for versatility from sport to leisure and will accommodate different family members.

 Advantages of an Inflatable Kayak

 Compared to other types of kayaks, inflatables are the most buoyant since they are basically comprised of blown up internal compartments.
 They are also very safe to use because they are difficult to tip over.

-The price of inflatable kayaks make them more appealing than some hard shelled kayaks.
-Compared to canoes and hardshell kayaks, inflatables are more convenient to transport and store.
-They also can be easier on the wallet.
+The price of inflatable kayaks makes them more appealing than some hard-shelled kayaks.
+Compared to canoes and hard-shell models, inflatables are more convenient to transport and store.

 Kayaks can vary by length, width, weight, load limit, costs, and kind of water that they are most appropriate for.
-Inflatable kayaks are the smart and reasonable choice for anybody beginning the hobby.
+These kayaks are the smart and reasonable choice for anybody beginning the hobby.